Austrian Property Market | The Value Of Ski Property In Austria

 Like many other rural or semi-rural areas, demand for Austrian property boomed in the periods after the Covid-19 lockdowns across Europe.
 Demand from second home buyers from the large urban centres of Europe led to year-on-year prices rising by up to 10% in many of Austria’s popular ski resorts.

 Buyers flocked to the region to complete purchases in the year after the first wave of Covid-19 lockdowns.

 This ‘race for space’ was particularly felt in the market for large detached chalets with demand far outstripping supply in popular resorts such as Zell am See, Kaprun, Saalbach-Hinterglemm, Kitzbuhel and others.

-As Europe slowly recovers from recession, Austria is predicted to be one of the key benefactors.
+As Europe slowly recovers from the COVID-19 pandemic, Austria is predicted to be one of the key benefactors.
 Demand for property is expected to be driven by the following factors: